 If you are hoping to take advantage of merit-based funding for things like test scores, academic standing, extracurricular activities, or academic scholarships, submitting a FAFSA is in your best interest regardless of how much your parents earn.

 The FAFSA and Student Loans

 Maybe you already know you won’t qualify for federal grants or need-based scholarships, and that your college education will need to be funded by student loans.
 In that case, you’re not alone: A whopping 43% of those who attended college have debt from their education.
 If this is the case for you, plan to submit a FAFSA as early as possible.

 While a FAFSA typically isn’t required for private student loans, any federal loans you take out will require one on file first.

 Making a Case for Financial Aid

-Each year, there are countless students who are denied federal aid—or found eligible for too little aid—even if they are actually unable to afford college.
+Each year, countless students are denied federal aid—or found eligible for too little aid—even if they are actually unable to afford college.
 What can you do if this happens to you?

 Plan to take the fight to your college financial aid office.
 Be prepared to make a case for yourself, outlining why you should be eligible for additional aid.
 Maybe your parents earn enough money but also have to cover extensive medical bills for a sibling.
 Or perhaps your parents don’t plan to pay for your education, but their incomes still get factored into the FAFSA equations anyway.